Skip to content

 • Assist props scale by about 0.15 assists per extra possession for lead guards.

-That correlation makes pace a powerful screen for the player props page.
+That correlation makes pace a powerful screen — community-published pace-aware prop bricks on the Marketplace already build the team-total to player-prop bridge for you.
 If you have a strong pace lean, you can bet the over on both the team total and the lead guard's assist line as expressions of the same view.

 Common mistakes in pace betting